jackie2806/jackie2806/README.md

-### Hola! 👋
+### Hi there! 👋

- 👨🏻‍💻 Me gusta mucho descubrir ideas a través de la lectura, lo cual me ha permitido desarrollar mi pensamiento crítico.
-Del sector jurídico pasé al sector tecnológico, por pura curiosidad innata, cuando llegué a escribir mi primer "Hello World" en Javascript; desde ese momento no he parado de leer y escribir código.
+ 👨🏻‍💻 I really like discovering ideas through reading, which has allowed me to develop my critical thinking.
+From the legal sector I moved to the technological sector, out of pure innate curiosity, when I wrote my first "Hello World" in Javascript; Since then I have not stopped reading and writing code.  ⭐️
 <h3>🛠 Tech Stack</h3>

 - 🌐 &nbsp;  HTML | CSS | JavaScript